What is gorilla trekking

 Where can you stay during gorilla trekking?

-During mountain gorilla trekking, tourists typically stay in lodges or camps located near the park where the gorillas can be found.
+During your mountain gorilla tour, tourists typically stay in lodges or camps located near the park where the gorillas can be found.
 These accommodations are often basic but comfortable, and provide a convenient base for the trek.

 In Rwanda, the best hotels include Sabinyo Silverback Lodge, Five Volcanoes Boutique Hotel, Bisate Lodge, Virunga Lodge and Gorilla Mountain View Lodge.